Existence and Regularity of Invariant Graphs for Cocycles in Bundles: partial hyperbolicity case: Bump functions and blid maps

-A \emph{bump function} on a Banach space $ X $ is a function with bounded nonempty support on $ X $.
+A \emph{bump function} on a Banach space $ X $ is a function with nonempty bounded support.
 The existence of a special bump function will indicate a special geometrical property of $ X $.
-As usual, one uses the bump function to truncate a map.
-The Lipschitz bump function always exists in every Banach space.
-In order to apply our regularity results in \autoref{stateRegularity} to the local case, a $ C^{0,1} \cap C^{1} $ or $ C^{1,1} $ bump function is needed (see e.g. \autoref{thm:fake1} and \autoref{thm:fake2}).
-In general Banach spaces, such bump functions may not exist, but some Banach spaces may have which we list in the following for sake of the readers and refer the readers to see \cite{DGZ93} for details.
+As usual, one uses bump functions to truncate a map.
+A Lipschitz bump function always exists in every Banach space.
+In order to apply our regularity results in \autoref{stateRegularity} to the local case, a $ C^{0,1} \cap C^{1} $ or $ C^{1,1} $ bump function is needed (see e.g. \autoref{thm:fake1} or \autoref{thm:fake2}).
+In general Banach spaces, such bump functions may not exist.
+We list some classes of Banach spaces which have such bump functions; see \cite{DGZ93} for more details.